WouterSpekkink/SquinkyVCV/src/README.md

 The vowel control smoothly interpolates between 'a', 'e', 'i', 'o', and 'u'.

-The model control selects different models: bass, tenor, contertenor, alto, and soprano.
+The model control selects different models: bass, tenor, countertenor, alto, and soprano.

-Bugs: The Q control does nothing.
-The model switch only has three position, so you can't get to soprano.

-In general we are underwhelmed by this filter.
-But feel free to try it yourself.
+The brightness control gradually boosts the level of the higher formants.
+When it is all the way down, the filer gains are set by the singing models in the module, which typically fall off with increasing frequency.
+As this control is increased the gain of the high formant filters is brought up to match the F1 formant filter.